InstituteforDiseaseModeling/idmtools/docs/platforms/platforms-comps.rst

 * SLURM2
 * BOXY

-You can also see a list of aliases and configuration options using the CLI command *idmtools info plugins platform-aliases*
+You can also see a list of aliases and configuration options using the CLI command ``idmtools info plugins platform-aliases``

+.. command-output:: idmtools info plugins platform-aliases

 Utilities Unique to COMPS
 -------------------------